French Left Vows total Break With Macron Policies - UrduPoint

 - 'Hate and discrimination' -

-Francois Hollande, the Socialist former president, also backed the new union, saying the left forces had "got beyond our differences".
+Francois Hollande, the Socialist former president, backed the new union, saying the left-wing forces had "got beyond our differences".

+It remained unclear however who would lead the New Popular Front and become prime minister in case of victory.
+Glucksmann ruled out the LFI's abrasive leader Jean-Luc Melenchon.

+Aurelien Rousseau, a former health minister under Macron, announced on Friday he was switching his allegiance to the Popular Front.

+"The RN must not come to power," he said, adding that only the Popular Front was capable of stopping it.

-Hitting the campaign trail in Pas-de-Calais in northern France, Le Pen claimed the RN could win the elections and form a "national unity government".
+Hitting the campaign trail in the Pas-de-Calais region of northern France, Le Pen claimed the RN could win the elections and form a "national unity government".

-"We need to pull France out of the rut," said the 55-year-old, who is expected to run for a fourth time in the 2027 presidential election, adding that the country was in a "catastrophic situation".

 The far right suffered one setback Friday in the shape of an Instagram post from one of France's top YouTubers, Squeezie -- the alias of 28-year-old Lucas Hauchard.